top of page

 • 24 drops of essential oil(s)

-Room Sprays for Mood & Well-Being
+Room Sprays for Different Needs

 Affiliate Link Disclosure: Some links on this site are affiliate links.
 As an Aromatics International Associate, I may earn a small commission from qualifying purchases, at no cost to you.
 Your support through these links helps keep this site running.

-• Black Spruce (Picea mariana) – Encourages clarity & resilience
+• Black Spruce (Picea mariana): Encourages clarity & resilience

-• Siberian Fir (Abies sibirica) – Uplifts & refreshes
+• Siberian Fir (Abies sibirica): Uplifts & refreshes

-• Cypress (Cupressus sempervirens) – Eases mental tension
+• Cypress (Cupressus sempervirens): Eases mental tension

-• Cedarwood (Cedrus atlantica or Juniperus virginiana) – Stabilizing & refreshing
+• Cedarwood (Cedrus atlantica or Juniperus virginiana): Stabilizing & refreshing

 Pot with orange peel, cloves, and pine needles on a gray surface.
 Fresh and earthy mood with natural green and orange tones.